Current and recent news:

 "Nina Beck is a polished jazz pianist with absolute pitch.
 She's a solid performer who knows all the tunes and plays them superbly." -John Gilbert, aka "Johnny Jazz," a Staff Writer for Sony/ Columbia Records, Euro Club De Jazz, All About Jazz, & JazzReview.com Magazine for many years.
 Visit California Coast Jazz At: http://community-2.webtv.net/johnnyjazz/johnnyjazzsjazzpage.
 Also a former professional jazz drummer, John knows all the local jazz goings-on & is a well-qualified jazz critic.
 (Compliment received in Jan., '05)

 "...Tell them (numerous pro vocalists who headline in L.A.'s major jazz venues) I thought you would dig getting together...see what they say!
-Good luck, you're playing great!" -Cathy Segal-Garcia, prominent jazz vocalist, recording artist, composer, educator, and organizer of countless regular vocal workshops and special musical events.
+Good luck, you're playing great!" -Cathy Segal-Garcia, noted jazz vocalist, recording artist, composer, educator, and organizer of countless regular vocal workshops and special musical events.
 Dedicated to furthering her craft and especially, the talents of others, Cathy's professional career has taken her all over the world, to sing with many of the world's all-time jazz greats including Kei Akagi, David Benoit, Shelly Berg, Billy Childs, Peter Erskine, Marc Johnson, Diana Krall, Don Menza, Sam Most, John Pisano, etc. Cathy wrote Visit Cathy at www.cathysegalgarcia.com.
 (Compliment received in Jan., '05)

 "Nina...I was very happy with your performance and feel we got more than what I expected.
-I think you did a great job...your music was great...and very well done." -CathyLyn Rossi, re: an "All Key'd Up" trio performance for a high school reunion at the Hyatt Regency Long Beach.
+I think you did a great job...your music was great...and very well done." -CathyLyn Rossi, re: an "All Key'd Up" trio performance for her 20th high school reunion at the Hyatt Regency Long Beach.
 (Compliment received in Nov., '04)

 "Many thanks for all you and your group did to help make our anniversary party perfect...If anyone ever asks about a band I would highly recommend you." -Jan Hyman, re: an "All Key'd Up" quartet performance in Aug., '04 for her and her husband Ed's 50th wedding anniversary/renewal of vows celebration at the Peninsula Hotel in Beverly Hills.
 (Compliment received in Aug., '04)